gabssnake/observablehq-docs/docs/accounts-workspaces/permissions.md

 # Permissions

 Team workspaces allow each team member to control how notebooks are shared within their team.
 With any notebook, you have the option of reserving edit capability to just a select few members.

-### Sharing and access levels

 The default visibility and access for notebooks is different for free team notebooks versus private or Enterprise team notebooks.

-### Free team sharing and access levels
+## Free teams

 By default, noteboooks created in a free team workspace are public, meaning they can be viewed by anyone.
 You can decide whether or not to share edit access to the notebook.